ewashingtonRV/P-SIF/README.md

   - Simple feature construction technique named **P-SIF: Document Embeddings using Partition Averaging**

 ## Notes
 Still a work in progress.
 Path to data needs to be entered in `Word2Vec.py` and `psif.py` and several lines need to be uncommented.
-Files are currently set to load previously intialised and saved models.
+Files are currently set to load previously intialized and saved models.

 ## Run file
 Create word weights